sig-gis/SEPAL-CEO/docs/module-2.rst

 As mentioned in the Module introduction, the classification algorithm you will be using today is called random forest.
 The random forest algorithm creates numerous decision trees for each pixel.
 Each of these decision trees votes on what the pixel should be classified as.
 The land cover class that receives the most votes is then assigned as the map class for that pixel.
 Random forests are efficient on large data and accurate when compared to other classification algorithms.

 To complete the classification of our mosaicked image you are going to use a random forests classifier contained within the easy-to-use Classification tool in SEPAL.
 The image values used to train the model include the Landsat mosaic values and some derivatives, if selected (such as NDVI).
+There are likely additional data sets that can be used to help differentiate land cover classes, such as elevation data.

 After we create the map, you might find that there are some areas that are not classifying well.
 The classification process is iterative, and there are ways you can modify the process to get better results.
 One way is to collect more or better reference data to train the model.
 You can test different classification algorithms, or explore object based approaches opposed to pixel based approaches.
 The possibilities are many and should relate back to the nature of the classes you hope to map.
 Last but certainly not least is to improve the quality of your training data.
 Be sure to log all of these decision points in order to recreate your analysis in the future.